Auburn University: Campus

-The current period of ongoing construction began around the year 2000.
+The current period of ongoing construction began around 2000.
 All recently constructed buildings have used a more traditional architectural style that is similar to the style of Samford Hall, Mary Martin Hall, and the Quad dorms.
 The Science Center complex was completed in 2005.
 This complex contains chemistry labs, traditional classrooms, and a large lecture hall.
 A new medical clinic opened behind the Hill dorm area.
 Taking the place of the old medical clinic and a few other older buildings, is the Shelby Center for Engineering Technology.
-Phase I of the Shelby Center opened in the Spring of 2008, with regular classes being held starting with the Summer 2008 term.
-A new Student Center opened in 2008.
+Phase I of the Shelby Center opened in the spring of 2008, with regular classes being held starting with the summer 2008 term.
+A new student center opened in 2008.

 In recent years, the university has been replacing or renovating older buildings.
 Completed in August 2017, the Mell Classroom Building was attached to the Ralph Brown Draughon Library, offering a new flexible learning space.
 A brand-new 89,000 square foot building for the school of nursing was also finished in 2017; it features active learning classrooms, skill and simulation labs, and public gathering areas.
 In 2019, two significant projects were finished: the Brown Kopel Engineering Student Achievement Center, which includes classrooms, student study spaces, a wind-tunnel laboratory, meeting spaces, and departmental spaces for professional development and labor relations; and the opening of a new Graduate Business Building, which includes flexible classrooms and lecture halls, student study pods, team areas, and offices for the college's MBA program.
 Most recent developments include an $83 million academic classroom and laboratory complex with a seating capacity of 2,000 students in 20 adaptable classrooms and laboratories, six EASL classrooms, and five lecture halls.
 A new 800-seat central dining hall with reservable dining and study areas as well as retail options is also part of the complex.
 Completed in August 2022, the Tony and Libba Rane Culinary Science Center combines instructional and laboratory space with operational food venues and hotel spaces in which students can obtain experiential real-world training.
 The new college of education building, scheduled to open in 2024 and located on the site of the former Hill dorms, is one of the projects currently under construction.
 This building will include collaborative classrooms, instructional laboratories, up-to-date technology, and administrative spaces for faculty and staff.
 The new 265,000 square foot $200 million STEM+Ag Complex will replace older STEM-related and agricultural science facilities on the former Hill site.
 It will offer new space for cutting-edge wet and dry research labs, collaboration spaces, shared lab support spaces, and instructional labs for six departments.
-The complex is scheduled to open in 2025.
+The complex is scheduled to open in 2026.
 The STEM + Ag complex represents Auburn's largest-ever investment in academic facilities.